-- 1. Make sure all the layers you want to flatten are displayed. - 2.
+- 1. Make sure all the layers you want to flatten are displayed (have eye icons). - 2.
 Choose Flatten Image from the Layers palette command menu Figures 27a-b). - 3.
 Click OK.

-- The merge and flatten commands won't be available if there is a floating selection in the document. - Use the Save a Copy command (File menu) to save a flattened version of your picture.
+■ Use the Save a Copy command (File menu) to save a flattened version of your picture.
 The layered version of the picture will stay open so you can continue to work on it.